yvt/openspades/README.md

 This turns on those fancy calculations for more precise and accurate sound.

+### cg_stats
+Recommended: 1

+Show extra information such as accuracy (todo), FPS, ping, etc

 ### cg_fov
 Recommended: N/A

 FOV is very a preferential thing.
 Nobody's judging you, go crazy and set it to 1 or 179 (anything more or less breaks the game - though I'm not stopping you though!)

+## Other
+### To-do:
+Remove ragdolls and corpses cleaner
+Bump OpenSpades revision level in Client_Draw.cpp and in README.md